-8. Campaign Ethics
+247 8.
+Campaign Ethics

-Candidates and supporters acting on their behalf:
+248 Candidates and supporters acting on their behalf:

-- 1. May not, at any time before, during or after the elections, harass, threaten, or coerce others. - May not provide anything of material value to a member of the Cornell community to further themselves in the election or to promote their candidacy. - May not compel any person to endorse their candidacy, assist their campaign, or act as supporter as an explicit or implicit condition for initiation to, admission into, affiliation with, or continued membership in a group or organization.
+- 1. May not, at any time before, during or after the elections, harass, threaten, or coerce others. - 250 2.
+May not provide anything of material value to a member of the Cornell community to further251 themselves in the election or to promote their candidacy. - 3.
+May not compel any person to endorse their candidacy, assist their campaign, or act as supporter as an explicit or implicit condition for initiation to, admission into, affiliation with, or continued membership in a group or organization.

-D. Restrictions on Ticketing and Slates
+256 D. Restrictions on Ticketing and Slates

-1. General Rules
+257 1.
+General Rules

-Candidates and supporters acting on their behalf may not:
+258 Candidates and supporters acting on their behalf may not:

 - Include any other candidate's name, a common "ticket" name, or a shared slogan and/or symbol on any promotional materials or within any form of electronic communication and/or media. - 2.
-Share or pool campaign finances with any other candidates or supporters acting on their behalf. - 3.
-Distribute any promotional materials, send any electronic communication, or utilize any other form of electronic media on behalf of any other candidate except if the candidate does so for another candidate in the President and/or Executive Vice President races. - Campaign with or on behalf of each other or engage in any coordination of campaigning activities except if the candidate does so for another candidate in the President or Executive Vice President races.
+Share or pool campaign finances with any other candidates or supporters acting on their behalf. - 262 3.
+Distribute any promotional materials, send any electronic communication, or utilize any other form 263 of electronic media on behalf of any other candidate except if the candidate does so for another 264 candidate in the President and/or Executive Vice President races. - 4.
+Campaign with or on behalf of each other or engage in any coordination of campaigning activities except if the candidate does so for another candidate in the President or Executive Vice President races.

-2. Special circumstance for the President and Executive Vice President elections

-Candidates in any race, besides those running for the position of President of Executive Vice President, will be given the freedom to distribute promotional material, send electronic communications, campaign on behalf of, and speak for candidates in the President or Executive Vice President races.
-Candidates who choose to do so are considered supporters and are held accountable to all clauses in these rules that pertain to candidates and their supporters.
-The President and Executive Vice President candidates are strictly prohibited from coordinating activities.
-Candidates are strictly prohibited from performing the actions above for candidates not in the President or Executive Vice President races.
+269 2.
+Special circumstance for the President and Executive Vice President elections be given the freedom to distribute promotional material, send electronic communications, campaign on behalf of, and speak for candidates in the President or Executive Vice President races.
+Candidates whochoose to do so are considered supporters and are held accountable to all clauses in these rules that pertain